A Complete Self-Mastery Guide to Breaking Through Resistance to Realize Your True Potentialby Scott Jeffrey

 A common belief about self mastery is that it’s about controlling your basic impulses.
 This, I believe, leads many people astray.

-Personal mastery isn’t about controlling yourself or dominating those fearful, aggressive, and nasty parts within us.
+Self mastery isn’t about controlling yourself or dominating those fearful, aggressive, and nasty parts within us.

 It’s about getting to know these parts, but then transcending them.